... Skip to main content

 49.00Add to basket

-About the Speaker – Elizabeth Hollingsworth
+About the Speaker – Karen Murphy

 Karen Murphy is the founder of the Institute of Couples Therapy and an IACP-accredited psychotherapist and supervisor.
 With over a decade of clinical experience, she has supported hundreds of therapists in navigating conflict in couples therapy with greater confidence, clarity, and presence.